Canon 1D vs Panasonic GH4

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (1/16000s vs 1/8000s) to freeze action.

 - More heavily discounted: Has been available for much longer (launched in September 2001).

-Reasons to prefer the Panasonic Lumix DMC-GH4:
+Arguments in favor of the Panasonic Lumix DMC-GH4: